-Do I need to bring a signed release every time I volunteer?
-No, an electronic release and waiver is part of your sign up for each event.
+Do I need to sign a release every time I volunteer?
+Yes, an electronic release and waiver is part of your online sign up for each event.

 Is PIH faith-based?
 Yes!
 Partners in Hope is an autonomous ministry led by a board of directors and staff under the Lordship of Jesus Christ.
 Click here for our statement of faith.

 Are my donations tax deductible?
 Yes!
 Partners in Hope is a 501(c)(3) tax-exempt organization all donations are tax deductible to the extent allowed by law.
 See ways to give here.

 Where is your most recent annual report?
 You can view our 2022 Impact Report, published in early 2023, here.